MyCryptoHQ/knowledge-base-content/how-to/getting-started/where-to-get-testnet-ether.md

 ![Faucet overview](../../assets/how-to/getting-started/where-to-get-testnet-ether/faucet-intro.png)

-The amount of testnet Ether you can request on a day is limited based on the demand.
+The amount of testnet Ether you can request in a day is limited based on the demand.
 If you need a higher amount of testnet Ether, please reach out to us through [the contact form](/contact-us), or send an email to support@mycrypto.com.
 Please include the testnet, the amount you would like, and your Ethereum address.

 ---